 easyJet goes much easier on spelling mistakes.
 If you realize there's a mistake on your easyJet booking and you need to change it, you can do it online for free.

-However, if you would like to transfer your booking to a different passenger, you can do so for a fee, but without paying any fare difference.
+However, if you wish to transfer your booking to a different passenger, you can do so for a fee, but without paying any fare difference.
 This is also cheaper to do further in advance.
-If you change the name more than 60 days before travel you will pay € 20 online and € 25 via call center.
-However, if there are 60 days or less before your departure date, the amount is much higher: € 47 online and € 52 via call center.
+If you change the name more than 60 days before the flight, you will pay € 20 online and € 25 via call center.
+However, if there are 60 days or less left to your departure date, the amount is much higher: € 47 online and € 52 via call center.

-If your case does not match any of the outlined conditions, then you are charged the normal name change fee of € 45.00.
+If your case does not match any of the outlined conditions, then you will be charged the standard name change fee of € 45.00.

 How to avoid hidden airline fees for name changes in your booking:

-Carefully check and double (triple!) check everything you write in your booking.
-In this case extra cautiousness can really pays of.
+Carefully check and double-(triple!)check everything you write in your booking.
+Extra cautiousness can really pay off.

 3. Flight Change Fee & Flight Cancellations

 When events don’t go according to our plans, we can expect some troubles (with some extra costs) along the way.
 If we need to change the dates, times, route or even cancel our flight, in one way or another we will lose some money.

 Did you know that all Ryanair flights are changeable but they cannot be cancelled?
 You don't need to notify them if you are unable to travel and if you can’t use your outbound flight, since you can still use your return flight.
 Flight dates/times/routes/names can be changed up to 2.5 hours before the flight departure time via My Bookings, unless you have already checked in, in which case you should contact their call centre.